Sun And Moon Letters In Arabic

 Understanding the Linguistic Rationale

 While seemingly arbitrary, the sun and moon letter classification is rooted in the historical and phonetic evolution of the Arabic language.
-The solar letters are generally characterized by their strong, emphatic sounds often involving a closure or contact between the articulators (tongue, lips, etc.).
-This phonetic characteristic facilitates the assimilation with the l sound of the definite article.
-Lunar letters, on the other hand, have sounds that don't lend themselves as easily to assimilation.
+The solar letters are generally characterized by their strong, emphatic sounds often involving a closure or contact between the articulators (tongue, lips, etc.But ).
+On the flip side, this phonetic characteristic facilitates the assimilation with the l sound of the definite article.
+Worth adding: lunar letters, on the other hand, have sounds that don't lend themselves as easily to assimilation.
 They generally have less forceful articulation.

 Practical Applications: Mastering Arabic Reading and Writing